 The difficulty level for this project is:

-The basic theory goes like this: To build a 12 volt battery you need to hook ten NiMh batteries in series (remember – NiMh batteries only put out 1.2v – not 1.5v like we’re used to).
+The basic theory goes like this: To build a 12 volt battery you need to hook ten NiMh batteries in series (remember – NiMh batteries only put out 1.2v – not 1.5v like we're used to).
 That means you hook up the positive end (the end with the little bumpy thingie sticking out) of each battery to the negative end (the flat end) of the next battery – over and over again.
 You do this by soldering heavy-duty wire or braid to each battery.
+BE VERY CAREFUL to not allow your solder to plug the vent holes found on the top of the batteries.
 Short wires interconnect the batteries while longer wires at the end of the last two batteries are reserved for the connector that goes to the lamp.
-I built my “AA” packs in two groups of five batteries (a couple of slightly longer wires interconnected the two groups), taped the result together, covered with shrink tubing (a neat insulator that shrinks when heated and holds everything together very nicely (a hair dryer works very nicely to shrink it).
-The result was a small battery pack consisting of two rows of 5 each “AA” batteries – in a pack measuring about 3” x 2” x 1”.
+I built my "AA" packs in two groups of five batteries (a couple of slightly longer wires interconnected the two groups), taped the result together, covered with shrink tubing (a neat insulator that shrinks when heated and holds everything together very nicely (a hair dryer works very nicely to shrink it).
+The result was a small battery pack consisting of two rows of 5 each "AA" batteries – in a pack measuring about 3" x 2" x 1".
 This pack provided 12v for 2 hours!
 The tricky part is figuring out how to hook it into your lamp.
-I have a Superbright where you can easily solder the output wires from your battery pack to one of those automotive 12v adaptor plugs – just make sure you get the polarity right – positive goes to the middle!
+I have a Superbright where you can easily solder the output wires from your battery pack to one of those automotive 12v adapter plugs – just make sure you get the polarity right – positive goes to the middle!

 Builder's note: Make sure that you "strain relief" the long wires coming out of the pack.
 Loop them back thru the shrink tubing so that the solder connection does not receive any flexing.
 This is the weakest part of any system – the part that get's flexed.

-If you are a little more electrically savvy (or know a friend) I would recommend losing (get rid of it, toss it, burn it, stomp on it, sacrifice it to the Gods) the power connector on the Superbright altogether and simply solder a 6’ to 8’ coiled wire into the innards of the Superbright), strain relief it, put a Molex style male connector (or another connector of your choice) on the other end, and a female matching connector on the wires sticking out of the battery pack (MATCH POLARITIES + to +, - to -).
+Superbright 1 Connector - If you are a little more electrically savvy (or know a friend) I would recommend losing (get rid of it, toss it, burn it, stomp on it, sacrifice it to the Gods) the power connector on the Superbright 1 (this was written before the SuperBright 2 which addressed this problem) altogether and simply solder a 6' to 8' coiled wire into the innards of the Superbright), strain relief it, put a Molex style male connector (or another connector of your choice - I use Anderson Powerpoles today) on the other end, and a female matching connector on the wires sticking out of the battery pack (MATCH POLARITIES + to +, - to -).
 The @#$% connector on my Superbright always kept falling out – and why in the world do I need a connector there anyway?
 Plus this eliminates at least two (maybe even three) completely unneeded fuses, which always seem to blow at the wrong time (at the top of a mountain).
-Of course, all this fiddling will void your warranty I’m sure, but who cares – it’s probably already void…
+Of course, all this fiddling will void your warranty I'm sure, but who cares – it's probably already void...

 Neat hint: while you're inside the Superbright fiddling around you'll find it rather easy to store a spare UV lamp behind the reflector by just removing a couple of screws.
 Then you'll always have a spare lamp, well protected.